scotthovestadt/schema-object/README.md

 #Unit tests
 ```
+  any type
+    transform
+      ✓ should turn any string to lowercase but not touch other values
+    default
+      ◦ default as function + readOnly to combine properties into single readOnl      ✓ default as function + readOnly to combine properties into single readOnly property
+    alias
+      ✓ should allow alias to be used to set values
+      ✓ should allow alias to pre-transform values
+    readOnly
+      ✓ should not allow you to modify value

   String
     typecasting
       ✓ should typecast integer to string
       ✓ should typecast boolean to string
       ✓ should join array into string
       ✓ should reject object
     regex
       ✓ should only allow values that match regex ^([A-Z]{4})$
     enum
       ✓ should allow values in enum
       ✓ value should remain untouched when non-enum is passed
       ✓ default must be in enum or is rejected
       ✓ default should be set when in enum
     stringTransform
       ✓ should return lowercase
-    ✓ should always be passed a String object and not called if undefined or null
+      ◦ should always be passed a String object and not called if undefined or n      ✓ should always be passed a String object and not called if undefined or null
     read only
       ✓ should always be default value
     minLength
       ✓ should not allow empty strings
+    maxLength
+      ✓ should allow a max of 5 characters
+    maxLength + clip
+      ✓ should clip string to 5 characters

   Number
     typecasting
       ✓ should typecast string to number
       ✓ should typecast boolean to number
     min
       ✓ should reject values below min
     max
       ✓ should reject values above max

   Boolean
     typecasting
       ✓ should typecast string to boolean
       ✓ should typecast number to boolean

   Object
     accessing properties
       ✓ should set properties without initializing object
     schema
       ✓ should allow nested schemas
+      ✓ should allow shorthand declaration

   Array
     typecasting
       ✓ should typecast all array elements to string
       ✓ should transform all strings to lowercase
+      ✓ should allow you to push() in new schema objects
+      ✓ should enforce types on existing array elements
+    unique
+      ✓ should enforce unique values within array with typecasting
+      ✓ should enforce unique values within array without typecasting
+    toArray
+      ✓ should return native Array

   Date
     typecasting
       ✓ should typecast string "June 21, 1988" to date
       ✓ should typecast string "06/21/1988" to date
       ✓ should typecast string "6/21/1988" to date
       ✓ should reject nonsense strings
       ✓ should typecast integer timestamp seconds to date
       ✓ should typecast integer timestamp milliseconds to date
-    ✓ should return Date object within index when toObject() is called
       ✓ should reject boolean
       ✓ should reject array
       ✓ should reject object

-any type
-  transform
+  toObject()
+    ✓ should have index "string" with value "1234"
+    ✓ should write Date object for Date type
-    ✓ should turn any string to lowercase but not touch other values
+    ✓ should converted nested SchemaObjects to primitive Object
-  default
-    ✓ default as function + readOnly to combine properties into single readOnly property
-  alias
-    ✓ should allow alias to be used to set values
+    ✓ should converted SchemaObjects nested within Arrays to primitive Objects
-    ✓ should allow alias to pre-transform values
+    ✓ should not write invisible indexes

-converting schemaobject to plain object
-  ✓ should have index string with value "hello"
+  type definition
+    ✓ should allow custom type using an object with properties in "type" property and merge properties together
 ```